IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/01_metadata-intro.md

 - What are the key data quantities?
 - What is their definition/meaning?
 - How will they be named?
-- Understand, for each variable, its dimensionality, dependencies, and variances with time and all dimensions.
+- Understand, for each variable, its dimensionality/dimension sizes, dependencies, and variances with time and all dimensions.

 The overall purpose for the dataset and its connections to the missions, instruments, people, and organizations are provided in the [Global Attributes](./03_metadata-global-attributes.md).
 The data structure and relationships are captured in each variable structure and [Variable Attributes](./05_metadata-variable-attributes.md).
 The relationships should be logically structured, machine-readable, and available for general-purpose codes to understand.
 In particular, the following variable attributes are often required for automated processing: